How to grow Apricots

 Despite apricots being self-fertile, they will benefit from a helping hand to guarantee pollination at a time when insect activity is sparse.
 Use a soft paint brush to tickle the centre of the flowers for this.

 It is said that basil and alpine strawberries make decent apricot tree companion plants: the strawberries grow well in a semi-shady spot under apricot trees, whilst basil is said to repel fruit flies, and can also grow in partial shade.

 Growing How to grow peas: Problems to watch for

 Unlike many tree fruits, apricots rarely require thinning as they develop.
 Should you feel that a tree is overcrowded with young fruits then carefully cut away the excess to leave an apricot every 8cm.
 Do this when they are the size of a hazelnut.

 This hardy fellow was discovered growing in the Malvern Hills.
-It is ideal for growing as a free-standing bush and produces smaller, yellow apricots.
+It's ideal for growing as a free-standing bush and produces smaller, yellow apricots.

 The most widely grown apricot in this country thanks to its fine-tasting, golden orange fruits which take on a crimson blush on maturity.

 This reliable variety has been bred to cope with our cooler, wetter climate.
-The stones come away easily from the fruit, so it’s great for jam-making.
+The stones come away easily from the apricots, so it’s great for jam-making.

 Pick this variety for container growing.
-Its compact habit makes it the logical choice for the patio, where it will give a feast for the eyes and stomach.
+Its compact habit makes it the logical apricot choice for the patio, where it will provide a feast for the eyes and stomach.